 Here are a few final tips on getting insurance for your dog, cat, or other pet:

-- Generally speaking, the earlier in your pet’s like that you get pet insurance the cheaper it will be
+- Generally speaking, the younger your pet is when you get pet insurance the cheaper it will be

 - Once a pet is determined to have a condition it will be impossible or too expensive to find cover

 - Good pet insurance should cover up to 90% of vet bills and other covered bills

 - There can be a delay between when you sign up and when insurance coverage begins (usually 2-3 weeks)